elioamerolle/NeuralNet/README.md

 ### Error Handling

 There is also a fair amount of error handling, especially inside the perceptron class.
 This is to ensure that meaningless (probably erroneous) actions do not take place.
-For example if a is making a new function in the NeuralNetwork class that edits perceptron however during runtime this function attempts to change the weights associated with an input perceptron this would be a meaningless action and thus it is appropriate to raise an error.
+For example suppose a user is making a new function in the NeuralNetwork class that edits a perceptron.
+During runtime this function attempts to change the weights associated with an input perceptron this would be a meaningless action and thus it is appropriate to raise an error.

 ## How To Use